CC image courtesy of Pexels

 Although the court’s decision in KindHearts seems to limit OFAC’s scope, commentators suggest that the decision stemmed from exceptional circumstances, namely the possibility of an abuse of authority.
 As a result, commentators have argued that KindHearts does not signal the contraction of OFAC’s reach.
 Nevertheless, from a due process perspective, the court’s decision in KindHearts provides future plaintiffs with invaluable means to challenge an OFAC blocking.
 This measure is particularly important due to the nature of an OFAC action, which not only results in the blocking of assets, but also creates a significant stigma against the plaintiff.

-*Michael Jiang is a J.D. candidate at Cornell Law School where he is Cornell International Law Journal Associate.
+*Michael Jiang is a J.D. candidate at Cornell Law School where he is on the Cornell International Law Journal Associate.
 He holds a Bachelor’s Degree from Bates College.

 See Judith Lee, Beware of Ofac, 25, Int’l Fin.
 L. Rev. 58, 58–59 (2006).